nhutung211/onedigital/content/blog/en/build-multiparty-video-apps-with-reactjs-and-vonage-multiparty-toolkit.md

 outdated: false
 replacement_url: ""
 ---
-This blog post will help you develop a Multiparty Video Application based on ReactJS and the new Vonage Multiparty Toolkit.\
+This blog post will help you develop a Multiparty Video Application based on ReactJS and the new Vonage Multiparty Toolkit.
 The Multiparty Toolkit provides by default the following features:

-* Room and Participant Manager: simplified publishing, subscribing, and stream management logic
+* __Room and Participant Manager__: simplified publishing, subscribing, and stream management logic
-* Layout Management: out of the box responsive UI and Layout Manager with customizable components
+* __Layout Management__: out of the box responsive UI and Layout Manager with customizable components
-* Video Quality Optimization (framerate and resolution) based on the number of participants, rendering sizes, CPU, and network conditions
+* __Video Quality Optimization__ (framerate and resolution) based on the number of participants, rendering sizes, CPU, and network conditions
-* Network optimization: Automatically remove video or audio for participants who are non-visible or non-speaking, optimizing bandwidth resources.
+* __Network optimization__: Automatically remove video or audio for participants who are non-visible or non-speaking, optimizing bandwidth resources.
-* Ease of use: It provides a more natural interaction by replacing publishing, subscribing, and streams with Room and Participants.
+* __Ease of use__: It provides a more natural interaction by replacing publishing, subscribing, and streams with Room and Participants.

 ## App Architecture